Anti-Americanism In Canada

 September 1st, 2012 - R. Rados

 One of the most deplorable habits still spreading amongst Canadian liberals seems to be anti-Americanism.
 The saddest thing about those who spout anti-Americanism is that their views aren't rebellious, original, or remotely unique.
 In fact, their views only exhibit their insurmountable ignorance and the nonsensical and hypocritical nature of their conformity.
 Canadians who proudly display their anti-Americanism in public and in private conversations haven't only failed at making themselves look intelligent, they've failed to provoke anything but laughter and ridicule from rational Canadians.
-The nature of anti-Americanism in Canada has no roots in logic, nor does it have any place in a country which has a culture, military, and economy that depend so strongly on decisions that are made south of our border.
+The nature of anti-Americanism in Canada has no roots in logic, nor does it have any place in a country with a culture, military, and economy that depend so strongly on decisions that are made south of our border.

 What we're talking about here isn't mere anti-Bush or anti-war sentiment.
 What we're talking about is relentless, abrasive, and acerbic stereotypes being spewed from the mouths of ordinary (mostly liberal) Canadians on a regular basis, in conversations, on television, and in literature.